-- BIONICLE: very small subversion, the inhabitants of Mata Nui can be considered this.
-Given that Mata Nui is a 40,000 foot tall Humongous Mecha, the human-sized inhabitants who were built to maintain his systems are like nanobots to him.
+- BIONICLE: Very small subversion; the inhabitants of Mata Nui can be considered this.
+Given that Mata Nui is a 40,000-foot tall Humongous Mecha, the human-sized inhabitants who were built to maintain his systems are like nanobots to him.
 Also, in a more literal sense, the microscopic Rahi, Protodites, could be seen as nanobots.
-Zaktan's body is entirely composed of them after a unfortunate encounter with the Shadowed One.
+Zaktan's body is entirely composed of them after an unfortunate encounter with the Shadowed One.